 Be sure to note whether the bride has a registry wishlist of items from a local store, national chain, or online store.
 This makes shopping easy as you will know the price ranges for these gifts and be assured there aren't duplicates.
 You won't be bringing the fifth toaster to the shower.

 Some bridal showers are designated as personal (lingerie) or for the home.
 If that's the case, follow that direction.
 Be sure to exercise good judgment if you are giving a gift that might be considered risque.
 There may be more conservative relatives or children at the shower.
-You might save that for the bachlorette party.
+You might save that for the bachelorette party.

-If there is no registry, theme, or suggestions, you will have to rely on your knowledge of the bride.
+If there are no registry, theme, or suggestions, you will have to rely on your knowledge of the bride.
 That's easier if you are close, but if you are an acquaintance, consider politely asking a family member or a friend for some great gift ideas for the bride.
-Think about what types of gifts will be useful after the wedding, such as items for cooking. entertaining, bed, bath, or travel.
+Think about what types of gifts will be useful after the wedding, such as items for cooking, entertaining, bed, bath, or travel.
 You can also choose a gift for the couple rather than just the bride.
 Whether it's a kitchen appliance or new nifty gadget they'll both use, a shared gift for the couple is a good choice as they start life together.

 Gifts of Services